mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Protocol (RTP) {{!RFC3550}} and RTP Control Protocol (RTCP) {{!RFC3550}} packets within the QUIC protocol ({{!RFC9000}}).
 This mapping is called RTP over QUIC (RoQ).

-It also discusses how to leverage state from the QUIC implementation in the endpoints, in order to reduce the need to exchange RTCP packets, and how to implement congestion control and rate adaptation without relying on RTCP feedback.
+This document also discusses how to leverage state that is already available from the QUIC implementation in the endpoints, in order to reduce the need to exchange RTCP packets, and describes different options for implementing congestion control and rate adaptation for RTP without relying on RTCP feedback.

 ## Background {#background}